 Is sports betting available at Turtle Creek Casino and Hotel?

-Sports betting will be available at Turtle Creek Casino and Hotel by early fall 2020.
+Sports betting is available at Turtle Creek Casino and Hotel.